 By Cars.com Staff

-Vehicle Overview Sharing many components with the Arnage sedan, the Azure is a huge soft-top convertible that seats four passengers.
+Vehicle Overview The Azure is a huge soft-top convertible that seats four.
 Until recently, the Azure had no true competitors.
-Now there is one: the Rolls-Royce Phantom Drophead Coupe.
+It now competes with the Rolls-Royce Phantom Drophead Coupe.

 Power, heated mirrors

 Interior Up to four people fit inside the Azure.
 The company's goal was clear: to create an opulent and inviting seating area that reflects its status as a car at home in Palm Springs or the Riviera.

 USB iPod integration

 Genuine leather dash, headliner, door and seating surfaces